echavet/MitsubishiCN105ESPHome/README.md

       disabled_by_default: true
     stage_sensor:
       name: Stage
-      # use_as_operating_fallback: false     # set to true if your unit doesn't provide activity indicator
+      # use_as_operating_fallback: false     # set to true for 2-stage systems or if activity indicator is unreliable
       entity_category: diagnostic
       disabled_by_default: true
     sub_mode_sensor: